Friday, 27 December 2013

 Kick...what?

-'Fund & Follow Creativity' motto
+Kickstarter logo, with their 'Fund & Follow Creativity' motto |

 Just to clear things.
 Kickstarter is what has been described as, crowd-funding website, which has been around since April 2009.
 So it is not really a new thing, therefore, why the hell did I chose to write about it, you may rightly ask.
 Well firstly, because, although Kickstarter had an impressive start, it was really during 2012 that it took off in a big way.
 And it was in 2012 it saw several landmark goal reached.